computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 papers, and propose and carry out a semester long project.
 Unfortunately, we have had to cut this from our curriculum due to enrollment issues.

-* Student Mentor Program in our three introductory courses.
+2. **Student Mentor Program in our three introductory courses**.
 Our [CS Ninja](https://www.swarthmore.edu/computer-science/ninjas) program was designed, in part, to improve retention and recruitment of underrepresented students, and to provide a more helpful, welcoming and supportive environment